jear/Labs/Docker/README.md

 `#` **`apt-get install docker-engine`**

-This procedure shoudl also work for Ubuntu based distributions.
+This procedure should also work for Ubuntu based distributions.

 ### RHEL installation